jina-ai/examples/advanced-vector-search/README.md

 ### Query <!-- omit in toc -->

 Just as we need to index, we also need a Flow to process the request message during querying.
-The only difference with its index counterpart is that `doc_indexer` is piped to the `faiss_indexer` (see below).
+The query flow looks very similar to the index flow but with an extra pod used to evaluate results.

 <table  style="margin-left:auto;margin-right:auto;">
 <tr>